 presentation; still others will require you post a website.
 Check with

-your manager if you have any questions.
+me if you have any questions.

 project deadlines.
 However, the responsibility of deciding how to meet